lgtm-migrator/connect-js/client/README.md

 async verifyJWT<T = unknown>(accessToken: string, algo: string, audience?: string): Promise<T> {}
 ```

 Used to verify the JWS (i.e. `access_token`).
 It provides a series of checks, like audiences, algorithm or public key.
-The audience parameter is optional and will have a default value of the config audience.
+The audience parameter is optional and will default to the value you provided when creating the client.

 ```typescript
 const decoded = await oauthClient.verifyJWT(JWS, "RS256");